Andrew53O/SmartVoiceActivatedExpenseTrackerUsingAI/README.md

+# Setup
-Disable firewall temporarly to let esp32 access it
+1. Disable firewall temporarly to let esp32 access it
+2. ipconfig to see the ipv4
+3. Open xampp

 Problem displayin the line
 fix edit and delete